deanhannigan/bb-video-plugin/README.md

 # bb-video-plugin
-Component plugin for embedding video in your Bubibase Apps!
+Plugin component for embedding video in your Budibase Apps!